 Major international sport competition

-1 or more United States athletes and 3 or more athletes from other countries participate; and
+in which one or more United States athletes and three or more athletes from other countries participate;

 the competition organizer or sanctioning body receives sponsorship or other financial support from an organization doing business in the United States; or